 The Company may encounter difficulty sourcing future financing in light of the recent economic downturn.
 The current financial equity market conditions and the inhospitable funding environment make it difficult to raise capital through the private placements of shares.
-The junior resource industry has been severely affected by the world economic situation and the effects of COVID-19 as it is considered speculative and high-risk in nature, making it even more difficult to fund.
+The junior resource industry has been severely affected by the world economic situation and the effects of other global events such as widespread pandemics as it is considered speculative and high-risk in nature, making it even more difficult to fund.